Ceratosaurus: Additional finds in North America

-Both the Fruita and Cleveland-Lloyd specimens were described by Madsen and Samuel Paul Welles in a 2000 monograph, with the Utah specimen being assigned to the new species C. dentisulcatus and the Colorado specimen to the new species C. magnicornis.
-The name dentisulcatus refers to the parallel grooves present on the inner sides of the premaxillary teeth and the first three teeth of the lower jaw in that specimen; magnicornis points to the larger nasal horn.
-The validity of both species, however, was questioned in subsequent publications.
+Both the Fruita and Cleveland-Lloyd specimens were described by Madsen and Samuel Paul Welles in a 2000 monograph, with the Utah specimen being assigned to the new species C. dentisulcatus and the Colorado specimen being assigned to the new species C. magnicornis.
+The name dentisulcatus refers to the parallel grooves present on the inner sides of the premaxillary teeth and the first three teeth of the lower jaw in that specimen.
+Magnicornis points to the larger nasal horn.
+As of 2025, both species are generally considered as synonyms of C. nasicornis.
 Brooks Britt and colleagues, in 2000, claimed that the C. nasicornis holotype was in fact a juvenile individual, with the two larger species representing the adult state of a single species.
-Oliver Rauhut, in 2003, and Matthew Carrano and Scott Sampson, in 2008, considered the anatomical differences cited by Madsen and Welles to support these additional species to represent ontogenetic (age-related) or individual variation.
+Oliver Rauhut, in 2003, and Matthew Carrano and Scott Sampson, in 2008, considered the anatomical differences between these species to represent ontogenetic (age-related) or individual variation.

-A further specimen (BYUVP 12893) was discovered in 1992 in the Agate Basin Quarry southeast of Moore, Utah, but still awaits description.
-The specimen, considered the largest known from the genus, includes the front half of a skull, seven fragmentary pelvic dorsal vertebrae, and an articulated pelvis and sacrum.
-In 1999, Britt reported the discovery of a Ceratosaurus skeleton belonging to a juvenile individual.
-Discovered in Bone Cabin Quarry in Wyoming, it is 34% smaller than the C. nasicornis holotype and consists of a complete skull as well as 30% of the remainder of the skeleton including a complete pelvis.
+A further specimen (BYU 881-12893) was discovered in 1992 in the Agate Basin Quarry southeast of Moore, Utah.
+The specimen includes the front half of a skull, seven fragmentary pelvic dorsal vertebrae, and an articulated pelvis and sacrum.
+In 1996, a Ceratosaurus skeleton belonging to a juvenile individual was discovered near Bone Cabin Quarry in Wyoming.
+This specimen is 34% smaller than the C. nasicornis holotype and consists of a complete skull as well as 30% of the remainder of the skeleton including a complete pelvis.
+The specimen was bought by the North American Museum of Ancient Life, but because this museum is private rather than a public repository, the specimen has not been scientifically described.
+The museum sold the specimen to a private owner in 2024.
+During an auction at Sotheby's on July 16, 2025, the specimen was resold at a price of $30,510,000.